RedBigz/TABGVR/SETUP.md

 All you need to do to set up TABGVR is to download the artifact at the bottom page and drag the contents into the root of your TABG folder.

 ## Running the Game
-Running the game through Steam will cause the game to run the EAC launcher, causing a crash and an untrusted file error.
+Outright running the game through Steam will cause the game to run the EAC launcher, causing a crash and an untrusted file error.
 There are many ways of bypassing the launcher, and these will be detailed here:

 ### Running directly from the Game Folder
 If there isn't one in the folder, create a `steam_appid.txt` file with `823130` in it.
 Then, just run `TotallyAccurateBattlegrounds.exe` straight from File Explorer, or make a shortcut to it.

-### Running through Steam
+### Running through Steam using launch options
-It's fairly simple to run the mod through Steam.
 Just add this to your launch options:
 ```
 "<steam library folder>\steamapps\common\TotallyAccurateBattlegrounds\TotallyAccurateBattlegrounds.exe" %command% <your other launch options here>
 ```